 Cauliflower All Year Long

-Cauliflower is at its peak in the fall, but this cruciferous vegetable is pretty much available all year round, and this Golden Roasted Cauliflower recipe is an easy side dish to add to the holiday table or make for a random weeknight dinner.
+Cauliflower is at its peak in the fall, but this cruciferous vegetable is pretty much available all year round.
+Roasted turmeric cauliflower is an easy side dish to add to the holiday table or make for a random weeknight dinner.

 Cauliflower rice may be the most popular use of this veggie right now, but let’s not forget about the good old florets.
 Ever since I started making this cauliflower dish it’s been on my menu plan at least once a week.
 My girls – especially one of them – can’t get enough of it!